tharunchitipolu/Plagiarism-detector/README.md

 - User enters a query.
 - Query gets processed (Uppercase to lowercase, Removal of punctuation marks, etc.)
-- term frequency, inverse term frequency and cosine similarity are calculated.
+- term frequency and cosine similarity are calculated.
 - plagiarism percentage will be on screen.

 # python_flask